 where:

 Another example is the positive correlation between oil prices and the Canadian dollar (CAD).
 Canada is a major oil exporter.
-So, rising oil prices often support the CAD, while falling oil prices can weaken it.
+So, rising oil prices generally support the CAD, while falling oil prices can weaken it.

 Bond prices and interest rates also show a clear negative correlation.
-When interest rates rise, bond prices generally fall, and when rates drop, bond prices often increase.
+When interest rates rise, bond prices generally fall, and when rates drop, bond prices increase.

 These examples show how correlation analysis can help traders anticipate potential moves across different markets.
 This way, they can plan positions with better awareness of how assets interact.